t3-oss/create-t3-app/www/TRANSLATIONS.md

 We aim to have 1-2 reviews on each PR before merging.
 This allows for some back and forth and ensures that the quality of the docs is high, and the tone is consistent.

-We'd highly appreciate if you know of someone who speaks the language you're translating to, to review your PR.
-This can help speed up the process in getting your contribution merged.
+We'd highly appreciate it if you knew someone who speaks the language you're translating into to review your PR.
+This can help speed up the process of getting your contribution merged.

 ### Maintaining